ricky-t1/personal-website/README.md

 Out of Scope
 While this is a great opportunity to learn new technologies, please note that the following are out of scope for this mini-project:

-Responsive design (your website should be accessible on a desktop browser only) e.g. no mobile or tablet support SEO optimization
-Web analytics
-Custom domain
-Database integration
-User authentication
-Server-side scripting
-Any other advanced features that are not covered in this course Acceptable Technologies for this Mini-Project
-I encourage you to use this opportunity to modify existing templates, frameworks, and libraries to make your website development process easier/faster.
-Refer to our resources page for more information.

 Github Items
 [10 marks (1 mark each)] Write, complete and merge at least 10 github issues using branches and pull requests.
 These issues must have: